The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The average rate on 30-year mortgages slipped to 5.55 percent this week, down from 5.59 percent the previous week and hitting a four-week low, according to Bankrate’s national survey of large lenders.
+In a bit of hopeful news for the housing market, mortgage rates continue to pull back.
+The average rate on 30-year mortgages fell to 6.27 percent this week from 6.3 percent the previous week, according to Bankrate’s national survey of large lenders.

 Where mortgage rates are headed

 Mortgage experts see rates decreasing over the coming year as the Fed’s round of rate hikes draws to an end.
 Mark Fleming, chief economist at title insurer First American, expects rates to keep falling.

 “Depending on what the 10-year Treasury does in the coming days, we might even go below 6,” Fleming says.
 ‘There is a good chance that mortgage rates will continue to decline.”